vectormars/Deep-Learning/TensorFlow/ReadMe.md

 <img src="images/DataFlowGraphs.png" height="350">

+A TensorFlow program is typically split into two parts:
+1. Construction phase: Build a computation graph
+2. Execution phase: Run the graph and evaluate

 ##### Constants
 ```constant(value, dtype=None, shape=None, name='Const', verify_shape=False)```
 * ```value``` is an actual constant value which will be used in further computation,